marc2o/marc2o.github.io/index.md

 ## Tech Blog

-I really like retro gaming and computing stuff.
+I’m into retro gaming and computing.
+This blog is about stories, experiences and documentations on this kind of stuff.

 {% include posts.html %}